korovkin/linesd/README.md

 ## example

-the following example will consume lines from stdin and push batches of 60 lines / 60 seconds worth of data to S3 and Elastic Search.
+the following example will consume lines from stdin and push batches of 60 lines / 60 seconds worth of data to S3 bucket and/or Elastic Search cluster of your choice.

 ```
 while [ yes ] ; do date; sleep 1; done | \